 We also adore their black bean tacos, with a mild flavour of Wensleydale cheese cooling the heat of the arbol salsa, all played out to a background unami note of black beans.
 It’s a dreamy combination.

 Is it even a London taco restaurant if they didn’t start life as a food truck or market stall?
 Of course, there are exceptions to this rule, but Taqueria’s trajectory to fully fledged restaurant isn’t one of them.
 It all kicked off in Portobello Road Market for these guys, before they moved across the road and under the roof of 141-145 Westbourne Grove.
 The taco menu here is extensive but true to tradition; the prosaically named ‘fish taco’ is top notch and the veggie options abundant (7 different, delectable vegetarian versions on our last visit).
 Their pico de gallo packs a fierce punch and is all the better for it.

-Earlier this year, London’s first Vegan pub opened its door, with a massive ace up their sustainably sourced sleeve; Club Mexicana at the stoves.
+London’s first Vegan pub opened its door in 2018, with a massive ace up their sustainably sourced sleeve; the infamous Club Mexicana at the stoves.
 The menu is complete with a whole load of Latin American treats, but the tacos are where this place shines.
 Beer-battered “tofish” tacos with vegan chorizo pay homage to the Mexcian street food classic and manage to ditch the meat but none of the flavour.
 There’s also vegan beer, free from the animal-based ingredients (egg whites, fish bladders…..) often used by breweries in the clarification process.
 Lovely stuff and not a quinoa granola in sight.

 Recently given a little added squeeze of limelight on Masterchef 2019, Ella Canta certainly isn’t your average Mexican, but you can still get a terrific taco here.